SOUTH TYNESIDE SPECIFIC INFORMATION

-4.2.1 Section 179: An expansion of the general duty to provide advice
+4.2.1 Section 179: Expanded the general duty to provide advice

 Local housing authorities have a duty to ensure that advice and information on homelessness prevention and on how people can access help and support when homeless is made available free of charge.
-The HRA specifies the types of information that has to be available and that advice and information has to be tailored to meet the needs of the following specific groups:
+The HRA specifies the types of information that have to be made available and requires that advice and information be tailored to meet the needs of the following specific groups:

 - people released from prison or youth detention accommodation;